Best walks in the Peak District National Park

 The park is made up of two contrasting regions.
 To the north is Dark Peak, a wild and open landscape of heather and bog and black granite outcrops.
 While to the south lies White Peak, where picturesque mill towns sit among lush valleys and limestone caves.

-Discover the Peak District – from the valleys of Dovedale and Lathkill Dale to the heights of Kinder Scout – with our guide to the best walks in the national park.
+Discover the national park – from the valleys of Dovedale and Lathkill Dale to the heights of Kinder Scout – with our pick of the the best walking routes in the Peak District.
+We've also got a comprehensive Peak District travel guide which looks at the best places to visit, great places to eat and stay.

 The Roaches, Staffordshire